ryboe/studybeast/terraform/README.md

 5. Congrats!
 You are now able to deploy a cluster.
 Switch to the `terraform/development` directory and run `terraform apply` to deploy your cluster.

+## How to set up GCR

+The initial deploy will create an artifacts.studybeast-prod.appspot.com storage bucket automatically.
+This bucket is where the GCR images are stored.
+Add a lifecycle rule to this bucket to delete images older than 90 days.
+This can't be done through Terraform.
+This only needs to be done once.

 ## How to set up a GCP organization

 This only needs to be done once.